Largest artificial non-nuclear explosions: PEPCON disaster

 On 4 May 1988, about 4250 ST of ammonium perchlorate (NH4ClO4) caught fire and set off explosions near Henderson, Nevada.
 A 16 in natural gas pipeline ruptured under the stored ammonium perchlorate and added fuel to the later, larger explosions.
 There were seven detonations in total, the largest being the last.
 Two people were killed and hundreds injured.
 The largest explosion was estimated to be equivalent to 0.25 ktonTNT.
 The accident was caught on video by a broadcast engineer servicing a transmitter on Black Mountain, between Henderson and Las Vegas.

 Arzamas train disaster

-The Arzamas explosion, known also as Arzamas train disaster, occurred on 4 June 1988, when three goods wagons transporting hexogen to Kazakhstan exploded on a railway crossing in Arzamas, Gorky Oblast, Soviet Union.
+The Arzamas explosion, known also as Arzamas train disaster, occurred on 4 June 1988, when three goods wagons transporting hexogen to Kazakhstan exploded on a railway crossing in Arzamas, Gorky Oblast, USSR.
 Explosion of 118 tons of hexogen made a 26 m deep crater, and caused major damage, killing 91 people and injuring 1,500.
 151 buildings were destroyed.

 Ufa train disaster

-On 4 June 1989, a gas explosion destroyed two trains (37 cars and two locomotives) in the Soviet Union.
+On 4 June 1989, a gas explosion destroyed two trains (37 cars and two locomotives) in the USSR.
 At least 575 people died and more than 800 were injured.